coleifer/huey/docs/api.rst

     constructor.
 See the `redis-py documentation <https://redis-py.readthedocs.io/en/latest/>`_
     for the complete list of arguments supported by the Redis client.

+.. py:class:: PriorityRedisStorage(name='huey', blocking=True, read_timeout=1, connection_pool=None, url=None, client_name=None, **connection_params)

+    :param bool blocking: Use blocking-zpopmin when reading from the queue (as opposed to polling).
+Default is true.
+    :param read_timeout: Timeout to use when performing a blocking pop, default is 1 second.
+    :param connection_pool: a redis-py ``ConnectionPool`` instance.
+    :param url: url for Redis connection.
+    :param client_name: name used to identify Redis clients used by Huey.

+    Additional keyword arguments will be passed directly to the Redis client constructor.
+See the `redis-py documentation <https://redis-py.readthedocs.io/en/latest/>`_
+    for the complete list of arguments supported by the Redis client.

+    .. warning:: This storage engine requires Redis 5.0 or newer.

 .. py:class:: SqliteStorage(filename='huey.db', name='huey', cache_mb=8, fsync=False, **kwargs)

     :param str filename: sqlite database filename.